nobu-sh/kurafuto/README.md

 ### How to Use

-Node version something is required... lets just call it node v8 or higher I suppose
+Node version something is required... lets say v8 or higher I suppose
 - Clone repository
 - Run `npm install`
 - Edit `mcbe.config.js` to fit your needs